morriscox/Rules-of-Tech-Support/Rules of Tech Support - credits.md

 #### Rule 91: The OSI model has layer 8 (user) and layer 9 (management). - /u/Dirty_Socks

-#### Rule 92 - It's always a bad sign if someone is happy to see you. /u/lucky_ducker
+#### Rule 92 - It's always a bad sign if someone is happy to see you. - /u/lucky_ducker

+#### Rule 93 - "Only one thing" never is. - /u/FreakFromSweden, /u/johnmichael0703

 #### Rule 404: You will never find it.
-See https://www.xkcd.com/404 - /u/1089maths
+See https://www.explainxkcd.com/404 - /u/1089maths

 **Rule 404A**: If a page is not found, then the entire site|Internet is down.